 Recommended Setting: 80°F to 85°F

-What Factors Affect Your AC Temperature Settings?
+What Factors Affect Your Summer AC Temperature Settings?

 - Home Size: Larger homes often require more cooling power or slightly lower temperature settings to maintain consistent comfort throughout all rooms.